PaulRiachy/flyrank-capstone-metering-billing/README.md

 ## Scope and limitation

 The implementation intentionally uses a mocked payment provider for deterministic learning and tests.
 It does not claim to be a real Stripe integration.
-A final submission that strictly requires live Stripe test-mode acceptance must add the real Stripe adapter and test-mode evidence before submission.